yabadabu/reflector/README.md

 - [x] Allow customization to export to dll's, namespace and error msgs
 - [x] Can call methods given a Ref()
 - [x] Confirm compiles without errors in OSX
+- [x] I/O Binary.
+Not sure about the benefits.
+Sizes are not specially small compared to json

 ## ToDo

 - [ ] Convert `const Data*` to DataPtr and `const Type*` to TypePtr o something similar
 - [ ] More examples
 - [ ] I/O ImGui
-- [ ] I/O Binary.
-Not sure about the benefits
 - [ ] members using fn to get/set
 - [ ] Support for dicts
-- [ ] Release allocated memory
+- [ ] Release allocated memory.
+Value is not move aware